yssabela/yssabela/README.md

 - 👋 Hello, I’m Isabela !
-- 👀 I’m interested in learning web development.
+- 👀 I’m interested in learning Web development.
 - 💞️ I’m looking to collaborate on projects with other people for improving my skills & and learning new things.
 - 📫 For the start, you can reach me by letting a message here.
 - Thank you all !
 Wish you all the best !